 This TEDx Talk discusses the impact of zero-tolerance on teenagers.

 What are Zero Tolerance Policies?

-Zero tolerance policies are rules that specifically target the most serious risks facing the safety of students in public schools.
-For example, students who bring any weapon to school can be punished under the zero tolerance restrictions.
+Zero-tolerance policies are rules that specifically target the most serious risks facing the safety of students in public schools.
+For example, students who bring any weapon to school can be punished under zero-tolerance restrictions.

 Are Innocent Students Being Punished?

 As community members pose questions to find out whether or not innocent students are being punished under zero-tolerance policies, the answer is a saddening “yes.”
 While public schools are certainly not seeking out innocent students in order to enforce harsh or unfair consequences, cases of guiltless reprimands are still coming to the surface.
 For example, as the ABA further reveals, a 2000 study conducted by the Justice Policy Institute reveals that many cases of unjust punishments thrown at innocent children have garnered national attention:

 - In Louisiana, a 12-year-old diagnosed with a hyperactive disorder warned her peers not to eat all of the potatoes, or “‘I’m going to get you.”’
 This simple statement led to a two-day suspension, citing that the student had made “terroristic threats” towards others.